dirigeants/klasa/guides/Building Your Bot/CreatingACustomMemberGateway.md

 ```

 Alright!
 Now you have a fully functioning member-gateway.
-Now, we can create a per guild level system.
+Now, we can create a per-guild level system.

 ## Level Up!